📋 In this article

 Create an Eid event

 Set up "Eid al-Fitr 2026" or "Eid al-Adha 2026" as an event.
-If your family gathers across multiple days, one event covers all.
+One event covers all family gatherings.

 Track Eidi given to each child

-Record your own outgoing Eidi
+Record your outgoing Eidi

 Review before next Eid